Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 [here]: https://rustwasm.github.io/wasm-bindgen/reference/types.html

 The crate I'm using, `annotate-snippets`, has a simple API that expects a set of options for specifying a code snippet and the errors it should be annotated with, and it can produce a Rust `String` as output.
-Here's what it would look like to print a snippet in plain Rust:
+Here's what the API of `annotate-snippets` looks like in Rust:

 ```rust
 let snippet = Snippet {